jexniemi/Clik/README.md

 https://clikk.herokuapp.com/

 There may be some differences between the version on Heroku and the version on GitHub.
-Unfortunately Iltalehti works only locally at the moment.

 Clone and run the following commands in the Clikk/ui/ directory to test the app locally: